muzaffarCs/DSA_Practice/README.md

 - `Evaluate_postfix_Expression/` → An application of a stack to evalutate postfix expression
 - `infix_to_prefix/` → An application of a stack to convert infix expression into prefix
 - `Evaluate_prefix_Expression/` → An application of a stack to evalutate prefix expression
+- `Calculator/` → A **Command-Line Calculator** that evaluates infix expressions using infix → postfix conversion and postfix evaluation.
 - `Queue_array_based/` → An implementation of a Queue using an array
 - `Book_Management/` → A complete **Book Management System** that lets a user to add, update, delete, find, display, and export book records while storing all data in a binary file.
 - `forward_list/` →  Implementation of a singly linked list (forward list) with iterator support